I love the 4

-I love the 4th of July, it is such a fun holiday.
+th of July, it is such a fun holiday.
 Back in the day my sister Emily and I would paint our toes for the fourth.
 Then, after college, I carried on the tradition with my roommates.
-Well, this year I decided to have a girls night and I invited some friends over to paint some patriotic toes.
-I think I painted about eight sets of toes we had a great night full of sweets, chit-chatting, and flag feet!
+Well, this year I decided to have a

 Another tradition I love is riding bikes down to Main Street and watching the parade.
 This year David, Kenna, Addie May, and Steven were in town.
 We borrowed a few extra bikes and loaded up the kiddos (including one month old Addie who rode solo in her car seat) and headed through the streets of Huntington Beach.